Skip to main content

 Lead Scoring Examples

-The scoring logic should reflect how each business defines value, intent, and readiness.
+Lead scoring should reflect how each business defines value, intent, and readiness.

 Context